mattermost/mattermost-handbook-1/source/people/staff-onboarding.md

 ------------------------------------------

 1. (People Ops)  Sends New Hire an [email](https://docs.google.com/document/d/1TX2pnJebl7Mi2-R5u3R6PsjX8YOMS54xcI0KJhh9_xI/edit#bookmark=id.tlsyeisvmbc1) answering frequently asked questions, sharing Mattermost's [User's Guide](https://docs.mattermost.com/guides/user.html#getting-started), and suggesting channels the New Hire should join to get a feel for the company.
 People Ops also sends New Hire a message on Mattermost with the email formatted using Markdown.
-2. (People Ops) Meets with New Hire to make sure they feel welcome and have access to all tools needed.
+2. (People Ops) Meets with New Hire to make sure they feel welcome, have access to all tools needed, and get an overview of Mattermost's most important features.
+New Hire is also invited to complete [End User Onboarding](https://academy.mattermost.com/p/end-user-onboarding) training through Mattermost Academy.
 3. (Hiring Manager) Invites New Hire to the private "Staff" team and introduces New Hire in the [Welcome Channel](https://community.mattermost.com/private-core/channels/welcome) using the bio provided by the New Hire.
 4. (New Hire) Joins Mattermost and uses firstname.lastname as their username, adds full name, job title, and a photograph to their profile.
 5. (Hiring Manager) Meets with New Hire to set expectations for the week, introduce them to their Buddy, share the 30/60/90 plan draft process [TEMPLATE NEEDED] and answer any questions.
-6. (People Ops) Schedules meetings with New Hire and Individual Contributors (IC) outside of their department.
+6. (People Ops) Schedules meetings with New Hire (non-R&D only) and Individual Contributors (IC) outside of their department.
 7. (Head of HR) Meets with New Hire to review required documentation (e.g. [I-9 documents](https://www.uscis.gov/i-9)).